Minhchau0108/pack_rails/README.md

 # Multiple Modules Structures

 In this application, we've adopted a modular structure.
 This means that the application is divided into multiple modules, each responsible for a distinct feature of the application.
-This structure helps us maintain a high level of organization and separation of concerns within the codebase.

 The modules in this application are contained within the `packs` folder.
 Currently, we have two modules: `landing` and `authentication`.

 - The `landing` module handles the landing page of the application.
-- The `authentication` module manages user authentication, including sign up, log in, and log out functionality.
+- The `authentication` module manages user authentication (for ex: including sign up, log in, and log out functionality).

 Each module is structured as a mini Rails application, with its own models, views, controllers, and routes.
 This allows each module to operate independently, improving the maintainability and scalability of the application.